chem454/chem454.github.io/index.md

 - Course materials will be posted on this site.
 - Homework will be submitted through Microsoft Teams.
-- Questions should be asked through Piazza.
+- General questions should be asked through Piazza.

 ## Assignments